 How you can support NCSAM

 Libraries have become some of the most Internet-accessible locations in many communities.
 As a librarian, you are a respected authority on how to help your community stay safe and secure online.

 A great time to start sharing this information with community members is during National Cyber Security Awareness Month (NCSAM), held each October.
 Whether you are able to show your support for just one day or every day in October, consider the following ways you can make a difference to raise cybersecurity awareness.

 What you can do…

 …in one minute:

 - Promote NCSAM on social networks.
-Find social media profile icons and daily NCSAM messages to share on Facebook, Google+ and Twitter here.
+Find profile icons and sample posts to share on your social media platforms here.

 …in one hour: